jojape/jojape/README.md

 ### Hey 👋 ,

 I'm Jorge Jaramillo, a software engineer from Valencia (Spain) that ended up living in Berlin.
 I first came for an internship at [Tandem](https://tandem.net/) and here I am: 4 winters old.
 I currently work at Wunderflats, where we are enabling people to live anywhere anytime.
 Wunderflats is a marketplace for furnished apartments.
 It just lets you rent long term apartments online.
-I am mostly using js to solve all the challenges that come, and of course I build tiny shell scripts to make my life easier.
+I am mostly using js to solve all the challenges that come, and of course I build tiny shell scripts to make my life easier from time to time.
 I used to solve problems in the past in Java, PHP, MySQL... but at [Zenjob](https://github.com/zenjob) I had the chance to really get my hands on js and I fall in love 💜 .

 #### 👨🏽‍💻 Companies I have been part of:

 [Wunderflats](https://wunderflats.com/en): Fullstack engineer since Jan 2019.
-React, Node.js, Express, MongoDB, GraphQL, Next.js, HTML, SCSS...
+React, Jest, Enzyme, Node.js, Express, MongoDB, GraphQL, Next.js, HTML, SCSS...

 [Zenjob](https://www.zenjob.de/): Junior frontend developer from mid 2017 - end 2018.
 JS, React, Gatsby, SCSS, HTML.